Garlic powder: History

 While doubts still remain about garlic's exact origins, it is believed to have originated in Central Asia, South Asia, or southwestern Siberia.
 Garlic grows wildly in Italy and Southern France, but is predominantly grown in China, which accounts for 20.0 million tonnes of Garlic per year (80% of total production).
-Garlic has been used for thousands of years and has served many purposes, from medicinal uses to culinary and spiritual practices.
-The nutritional properties of garlic have created many benefits for human use and offer a wide range of purposes.
+Garlic has been used for thousands of years and has served many purposes in culinary and spiritual practices.

 Culinary use

 The use of garlic as a food has ancient origins in Asia.
-Garlic has been used for centuries as a wholefood, and as a flavouring agent.
-Garlic can be manipulated in multiple ways to create bio-products, such as powder, oil and salt, to enhance foods in both nutrients and flavour.
+Garlic has been used for centuries as a wholefood, and as a flavoring agent.

 Storage

 Dependent on the storage conditions, garlic powder generally lasts in good condition up to 4 years.
-Manufactured garlic powders have a 'best before' date printed on them to provide an estimate for how long the powder will be in peak condition for in respect to flavour and texture.
+Manufactured garlic powders have a 'best before' date printed on them to provide an estimate for how long the powder will be in peak condition for in respect to flavor and texture.
 Garlic powder must be stored in a cool, dry place, to avoid clumping of the powder.
 If powder is exposed to moisture or heat, it could cause the product to harden or clump.

-Fresh garlic remains ripe for up to half a year as a whole bulb, and up to a month if it is an unpeeled clove, while dehydrated garlic can last for years.

 Composition and nutrition

-Garlic powder is 73% carbohydrates (including 9% dietary fiber), 17% protein, 1% fat, and 6% water.
-In a 100 gram reference amount, garlic powder supplies 332 calories, and is a rich source (20% or more of the Daily Value, DV) of vitamin C (30% DV), thiamin (31% DV), vitamin B6 (147% DV), and several dietary minerals.
+Garlic powder is 73% carbohydrates (including 9% dietary fiber), 17% protein, 1% fat, and 6% water (table).
+In a reference amount of 100 g, garlic powder supplies 331 calories, and is a moderate-to-rich source (higher than 10% of the Daily Value, DV) of several B vitamins and dietary minerals (table).